How Long Does It Take to Drive Around Iceland?

 Continue on to North Iceland, all the way to the capital of the region, Akureyri.
 You’ll pass through Skagafjörður, an area known for exceptional horse breeding.
 Keep an eye out for stocky Icelandic horses as they can be seen grazing along the way.

-- Check out all the thrilling activities you could add to your Iceland itinerary.
+- Check out all the thrilling activities and day trips you could add to your Iceland itinerary.

 Day 7: Lake Mývatn area